S-Spektrum-M/catalyst/ROADMAP.md

 ## 0.0.2
 - [ ] tidy                 Checks a package using an external `clang-tidy` call to catch common mistakes.
+- [x] run                  Run a binary profile's target.
+- [x] test                 Execute all unit and integration tests of a profile.
 - [ ] clean                Remove artifacts that catalyst has generated in the past
 - [ ] config               Inspect configuration values
 - [ ] doc                  Build a package's documentation